10 Aug 5 natural wonders in Russia along the Trans-Siberian Railway

 Most of the area of the nature reserve is made up by the ocean.
 People here love going for boat rides visiting some of the beautiful bays here.
 The water around here is crystal clear, with a turquoise color that you normally only know from the beaches of Thailand.

-If you are dreaming of making one of the most scenic railway rides in the world, then check our Essential guide for Trans-Siberian Railway trip for extra information and you will be inspired more!
+If you are dreaming of making one of the most scenic railway rides in the world, then check our Essential guide for nsns-Siberian Railway trip for extra information and you will be inspired more!